-- Renesas HD65257C1 microcomputer, USB controller, and voltage regulator.
-These are standard, production-quality IC's. - Three HiKey applets are loaded into the EEPROM of the module at manufacturing.
+- Renesas HD65255C1 and HD65257C1 microcomputer, USB controller, and voltage regulator.
+These are standard, production-quality IC's. - One HiKey applet is loaded into the EEPROM of the module at manufacturing.
 The applet version can be determined by a call to the applet command GET VERSION.
-The module has the following applets: - FISCII applet version 1.2 Provides financial information services - GINA applet version 1.0 Provides a secure environment to log on to Microsoft Windows 2000 and Microsoft Windows XP operating systems - PKI applet version 2.0 Provides RSA signing and verification services
+The module has the following applet: - PKI applet version 2.1 Provides RSA signing and verification services

-Each of these providers (Applets) offers additional commands that the token supports, in addition to those commands provided by the basic resident (ROM-stored) software on the token.
+The applet offers additional commands that the token supports, in addition to those commands provided by the basic resident (ROM-stored) software on the token.
 The resident ROM-stored software is referred to as the token manager.
-The Gina Applet provides support for several commands that enable the secure storage and retrieval of account and password information for login operations on Windows platforms.
-The FISCII Applet provides support for commands that enable credit card and ATM financial transactions over the internet.
 The PKI Applet provides support for signing and verification commands in support of off-token public key infrastructures.
-These specific applet versions are validated.
+This specific applet version is validated.
 Loading any other applets on the token invalidates the validation of the token.